skillz/macho/README.md

 Copying
 -------

-Copyright © 2011, Booyah, Inc. See the `COPYING` file for license rights and limitations (MIT).
+Copyright © 2011, Booyah, Inc. Additional contributions Copyright © 2013, Skillz, Inc.
+See the `COPYING` file for license rights and limitations (MIT).